solarwinds/solarwinds-bindings-node/.github/README.md

 At times it may be useful to set a "one off" docker container to test a specific feature or build.

 1. Run `npm run dev:oneoff`.
 This will create a docker container, set it up, and open a shell.
 Docker container will have access to GitHub SSH keys as configured.
 Repo code is **copied** to the container.
 2. To specify an image to the "one off" container pass it as argument.
-For example: run `npm run dev:oneoff node:latest` to get latest official image or `npm run dev:oneoff ghcr.io/appoptics/appoptics-bindings-node/node:14-alpine3.9` to get one of this repo custom images.
+For example: run `npm run dev:oneoff node:latest` to get latest official image or `npm run dev:oneoff ghcr.io/solarwindscloud/solarwinds-bindings-node/node:14-alpine3.9` to get one of this repo custom images.

 ## Testing

 Test are run using [Mocha](https://github.com/mochajs/mocha).

-1. Run `npm test` to run the test suite against the collector specified in the `.env` file (`APPOPTICS_COLLECTOR`).
+1. Run `npm test` to run the test suite against the collector specified in the `.env` file (`SW_APM_COLLECTOR`).

-Note: the initial default initialization test will always run against production collector using `AO_TEST_PROD_SERVICE_KEY` from the .env file.
+Note: the initial default initialization test will always run against production collector using `SW_TEST_PROD_SERVICE_KEY` from the .env file.

 The `test` script in `package.json` runs `test.sh` which then manages how mocha runs each test file.
 To run individual tests use `npx mocha`.
 For example: `npx mocha test/config.test.js` will run the config tests.